serokell/blog-posts/Alex and Happy Part 2/article.md

 Finally, let's move on to the last part of the grammar we want to parse: expressions.

 For now, we can parse three simple expression types: integers, variables, and strings.
-Expressions are often more complicated than this, as they may have function applications, list literals, local variable declarations, conditionals, etc.
+Expressions are often more complicated than this – they may have function applications, list literals, local variable declarations, conditionals, etc.

 To begin, let's enrich our `Exp` AST with the remainder of the nodes: